Nourishing our future

 - Are parents passing on their bad lifestyle habits?
 How can we combat this?

-Our aim for this project is to come up with an alternative to the current National Curriculum and to come up with tested, working solutions.
-We want to help create a positive future, one that is filled with people who are capable of looking after their own mental and physical health.
-Prevention over cure.
+We want to help create a positive future, one that is filled with people equipped to take better care of their own mental and physical health.